 No significant lode gold exploration work was conducted by our company on our Muoso project from 2014 through to the end of our fiscal year.
-Exploration activities on our Muoso project during the 2019 year was limited to the Goldspot target generation study.
+Exploration activities on our Muoso project during the 2023 year was limited to geological / geophysical compilation to identify and/or further define grassroots targets; and the continuation of placer gold recovery operations at this project.

-Future Exploration Plans for 2020
+Future Exploration Plans for 2024

-As at the date of this annual report, during 2020, we have planned the following exploration activities at this project:
+As at the date of this annual report, during 2024, we have planned the following exploration activities at this project: